KDongYoung/Calibration-Free-Driver-Drowsiness-Classification-based-on-Manifold-Level-Augmentation/README.md

 IF using a Docker, use the recent image file ("pytorch:22.04-py3") uploaded in the [\[NVIDIA pytorch\]](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) when running a container

-## Data preparation
+## Data Preparation

 First, create a folder `${DATASET_DIR}` to store the data of each subject.

-Download the unbalanced dataset available in the paper titled "EEG-Based Cross-Subject Driver Drowsiness Recognition With an Interpretable Convolutional Neural Network" published in *IEEE Transactions on Neural Networks and Learning Systems* at 2022.
+Download the unbalanced dataset available in the paper titled "EEG-Based Cross-Subject Driver Drowsiness Recognition With an Interpretable Convolutional Neural Network" published in *IEEE Transactions on Neural Networks and Learning Systems* in 2022.

 (Ref: J. Cui, Z. Lan, O. Sourina and W. Müller-Wittig, "EEG-Based Cross-Subject Driver Drowsiness Recognition With an Interpretable Convolutional Neural Network," in IEEE Transactions on Neural Networks and Learning Systems, doi: 10.1109/TNNLS.2022.3147208.)